 Just Mercy - Bryan Stevenson

 Heart-breaking stories on how people of color in the US, including kids, are treated in a nonhuman way.

 The New Jim Crow - Michelle Alexander

-An historic account on how the current system is prolongation of the earlier system of legal discrimination.
+An historic account on how the current system is a prolongation of the earlier system of legal discrimination.
 Detailed and eye-opening.

 White Fragility - Robin DiAngelo

 As a white person, it is easy to feel offended, guilty or angry when someone claims your words or actions are tainted by bias, prejudice or even racism.
-In this book, you'll learn why and how to avoid it so that ultimately, we can shift focus back to what matters.
+In this book, we learn why and how to avoid it so that ultimately, we can shift focus back to what matters.

 Passing - Nella Larsen